Asmodai/gohacks/doc/go/app.md

 	Configuration() config.Config

 	// Set the callback that will be invoked when the application starts.
-	SetOnStart(OnSignalFn)
+	//
+	// If not set, then the default startup handler will be invoked.
+	//
+	// This cannot be set once the application has been initialised.
+	SetOnStart(CallbackFn)

 	// Set the callback that will be invoked when the application exits.
 	//
 	// If not set, then the default exit handler will be invoked.
-	SetOnExit(OnSignalFn)

-	// Set the callback that will be invoked when the application
-	// receives a HUP signal.
-	SetOnHUP(OnSignalFn)

-	// Set the callback that will be invoked when the application
-	// receives a USR1 signal.
-	SetOnUSR1(OnSignalFn)

-	// Set the callback that will be invoked when the application
-	// receives a USR2 signal.
-	SetOnUSR2(OnSignalFn)

-	// Set the callback that will be invoked when the application
-	// receives a WINCH signal.
 	//
-	// Be careful with this, as it will fire whenever the controlling
-	// terminal is resized.
-	SetOnWINCH(OnSignalFn)

-	// Set the callback that will be invoked when the application
-	// receives a CHLD signal.
-	SetOnCHLD(OnSignalFn)
+	/// This cannot be set once the application has been initialised.
+	SetOnExit(CallbackFn)

 	// Set the callback that will be invoked whenever the event loop
 	// fires.
+	//
+	// If not set, then the default main loop callback will be invoked.
+	//
+	// This cannot be set once the application has been initialised.
 	SetMainLoop(MainLoopFn)

 	// Is the application running?